How do you search for a text in Vim?

 Here is a gif that shows demonstration of using

 @ as a delimiter instead of

-Substituting text can be a common occurrence and Vim has you covered with a powerful way to search and replace pattern with a string.
+Substituting text can be a common occurrence and Vim has you covered with a powerful way to search and replace patterns with a string.
 You can even mix regex in Vim's substitution command.